 ** LB LANCE DIXON

 Redshirt freshman entered the transfer portal on Jan.
 28, according to 247Sports.
 He appeared in three games in 2019 and nine games in 2020, including one start.
 He came to PSU as a 4-star recruit from Michigan.
-Some season highlights from 2020, from his PSU bio page:
+Some season highlights from 2020 are below, from his PSU bio page.
+Dixon announced March 11 that he’s transferring to West Virginia.

 Ohio State (10/31): Recorded a career-best five tackles, including four solo…Registered his first career forced fumble in the first quarter. at Nebraska (11/14): Assisted on two tackles and recorded a half-tackle for loss.
 Iowa (11/21): Made one stop, his first career full tackle for loss in the second quarter. at Michigan (11/28): Tallied one solo stop, a full tackle for loss, his third consecutive game with a TFL. at Rutgers (12/5): Recorded one solo tackle.